Revised February 9, 2018

 c.
 Appointments will normally carry the title of the sponsoring unit (e.g., Associate Research Professor of Psychology and Neuroscience or of Behavioral Genetics), unless otherwise agreed to by sponsoring or co-sponsoring units.
 Each academic department and/or institute will use its own procedures for the recruitment, selection and nominations of candidates for these positions.
 Whenever recruitment is possible, the sponsoring unit will follow hiring guidelines pertaining to tenure-track and tenured faculty recruitment.
 It is recognized, however, that these titles and appointments will often be extended to individuals who are already present in the university system, or who have worked closely with university colleagues for periods of time.
 In many of these cases an actual external search following the standard affirmative action procedures will not be possible.
 Research Associates or Senior Research Associates at the university may be promoted or appointed to appropriate Research Professor titles based on merit following nominations by the home units.
 Also, the availability of a position may depend upon the receipt of an external grant or contract by a particular individual selected by the funding agency, and thus it would not be appropriate or possible then to search for another individual to fill the position.
 Because of this limitation, sponsoring units must be especially sensitive to affirmative action principles in attracting and developing a research faculty member.

 d.
 Reviews of recommendations for appointment to the Research Professor series will be similar to the review and approval procedures for tenure-track and tenured faculty.
 However, the requirements for research and adjoint faculty differ from regular tenure-track faculty as follows.
-In addition to a recommendation from the sponsoring unit, approval from the following individuals is required: (1) the relevant dean (for research institutes this will be the Interim Dean of the Institutes, the Vice Chancellor for Research & Innovation), (2) the Vice Chancellor for Research & Innovation, upon recommendation by the RIO Advisory Board as the relevant faculty review body.
+In addition to a recommendation from the sponsoring unit, approval from the following individuals is required: (1) the relevant dean (for research institutes this will be the Vice Chancellor for Research & Innovation, Dean of the Institutes, the department Chair or Institute Director.
 Final appointment to these ranks is made by the Vice Chancellor for Research & Innovation.